matomo-org/matomo-for-wordpress/readme.txt

 About us: [matomo.org/team/](https://matomo.org/team/)
 Contact us: [matomo.org/contact/](https://matomo.org/contact/)

+= Can I import reports from WP Statistics plugin?

+Yes, you can [import historical data from WP Statistics](https://matomo.org/faq/wordpress/how-do-i-import-data-from-wp-statistics-plugin-into-matomo-for-wordpress/) so you don't lose any data when migrating to our plugin.

 = Where do I find all other available FAQs? =

 Needing to know more?
 [Click here to view all of our FAQs on our website](https://matomo.org/faq/wordpress/)